Photo: Special forces breaking down the door to the apartment of believers (Tomsk, June 3, 2018)

 Case History

-Sergey Klimov, a native of the Volgograd region, ended up in a pre-trial detention center after a series of raids on believers in the city of Tomsk.
-Before detaining Sergey, the special services followed him and his acquaintances for about a year and sent informants to him with recording equipment.
-Such diligence was justified by law enforcement officers in order to combat a “serious crime,” which turned out to be Sergey’s Christian lifestyle and his conversations about the Bible with other people.
-In November 2019, the court sentenced Sergey to six years in prison.
+Sergey Klimov, from the Volgograd Region, ended up in a pretrial detention center after a series of raids on the homes of believers in Tomsk.
+Before detaining Sergey, the special services followed him and his acquaintances for about 1 year and sent informants to him with recording equipment.
+Such diligence was justified by law enforcement officers as means to combat a “serious crime,” which turned out to be Sergey’s Christian way of life and his conversations about the Bible with other people.
+In November 2019, the court sentenced Sergey to 6 years in a penal colony.
 The verdict was upheld by the regional court in February 2020 and by the court of cassation in January 2022.
 The believer served his sentence in Astrakhan Penal Colony No. 8.
-In July 2023, Sergey was released from the colony.
-He is prohibited from engaging in educational activities and from making publications on the Internet for five years; other restrictions on his freedom will also be in effect for one year.
+In July 2023, Sergey was released from the penal colony.
+He is prohibited from engaging in educational activity and from publishing on the Internet for 5 years; his freedom is also restricted for 1 year.

 Timeline